maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 DEC's BASIC-PLUS, on TOPS at least, used `USR$` to return a listing of the files in the user's directory.

+#### See also:

+* CALL

 <!-- TOC --><a name="file-handling"></a>
 ## File handling

 Most versions of BASIC include some form of file handling based on the `OPEN` and `CLOSE` statements.
 Unfortunately, that is where the commonality ends.
 Devices on early computers varied widely in their underlying concepts as well as their implementations, such that sending data to a device like a tape drive would have entirely different syntax than sending the same data to a printer.
-Even those dialects that had the same underlying code, like Commodore BASIC and AppleSoft, vary too much to allow code to be portable, and often differ even between models from the same company, like the PET vs. C64.
+Even those dialects that had the same underlying code, like Commodore BASIC and AppleSoft, vary too widely to allow code to be portable.
+Sometimes this is true even between models from the same company, like the PET vs. C64.

 One of the goals for RetroBASIC is to run known-good programs with few or no changes to the original code.
 In the case of file handling this is simply not possible.
 One could choose a target platform and copy that syntax, say the C64, but this would force every other platform to be changed to that style.
 Instead, RetroBASIC implements the same basic set of file statements as most BASICs, but uses Unix-like syntax to refer to the files and devices.
 All file input/output takes place through a filename and uses Unix-like modes for access, "r" for read, "w" for write, and "a" for append.
 The filename may contain a path, which can include path elements like `.`, `..` and `~`, which will be correctly expanded into complete paths.